-Our English for adults program offers courses designed to teach and improve students' English writing, reading, listening and speaking skills.
-Our schools and learning centers also have language labs at which our students can listen to and recite spoken passages on CDs and audio tapes to improve their listening and speaking skills.
-A typical course lasts for 6 to 12 weeks with classroom instruction one to four times per week for two to five hours per visit.
+Our typical U-Can All Subjects after-school tutoring courses for middle school and high school students last for 8 to 16 weeks with classroom instruction one to four times per week for 1.5 to 5 hours per visit.
 We also offer more intensive and condensed versions of our courses, in particular during the summer months when many academic institutions are on summer break.
-The sizes of our English for adults courses typically range from 1 to approximately 150 students per class.
+The sizes of these courses typically range from 1 to approximately 100 students per class.

-In our fiscal year ended May 31, 2012, we had approximately 214,000 student enrollments in our English for adults courses and approximately 27.6%, 14.5% and 6.2% of the total enrollments were for courses taught in Beijing, Shanghai and Wuhan, respectively.
-Course fees for our English for adults courses range from approximately RMB300 to approximately RMB3,000 per course.
+In our fiscal year ended May 31, 2013, we had approximately 750,000 student enrollments in our after-school tutoring courses for middle school and high school students, and approximately 21.5%, 12.1%, and 5.4% of the enrollments took place in Beijing, Xi'an and Nanchang, respectively.
+Course fees for our English training courses for middle school and high school students range from approximately RMB200 to approximately RMB3,500 per course.

-English for Children.
+After- School Tutoring Courses for Children.
+English is a major subject in elementary schools.
 We established our English for children program in 2002 for children in kindergarten through grade six and it has achieved rapid growth since that time.
 We designed our English for children program based upon the following principles: (1) we use localized materials originally published by international education content providers and publishers while taking into account the local public schools' curricula and the skills and abilities of the individual child and adapting to his or her particular needs; (2) we assist students in mastering the basics of the language in various fun ways, including interactive games, activities and cultural studies; and (3) we help children develop a passion for learning the language and guide and inspire them to develop their self-learning abilities.
-In 2004, we established our "Pop Kids" English learning centers at which we attempt to immerse young kids in a fun and interactive English-speaking environment dedicated solely to children.
+In 2008, we launched our "Pop Kids All Subjects" training program, which offered after-school tutoring courses in English, Math, Chinese, writing, music and Arts for children in kindergarten and elementary schools.

-Our English for children classes are typically divided into classes of 1 to approximately 25 students per class.
+Our after-school tutoring courses for children are typically divided into classes of 1 to approximately 25 students per class.
 Students attend class one to two times per week for 1.5 to 2 hours per class.
 We test our students to measure their progress and make sure they are progressing as needed to advance to the next book and class level without jeopardizing the fundamentals that will allow them to excel in the future.